-No Discharge Areas, or NDAs, are designated bodies of water where the discharge of all boat sewage, whether treated or not, is prohibited.
-NDAs typically extend out to three miles from shore.
-See this map of Massachusetts No Discharge Areas for current coverage—which is virtually all of state waters.
-In addition, most of New England waters are also NDAs.
-See this map of Coastal NDAs in New England.
-Boating outside New England?
+No Discharge Zones, or NDZs, are designated bodies of water where the discharge of all boat sewage, whether treated or not, is prohibited.
+NDZs typically extend out to three miles from shore.
+See this map of Massachusetts No Discharge Zones file size 1MB for coverage—which is all of state waters.
+In addition, most of New England waters are also NDZs.
+Boating outside the Commonwealth?
 See a list of No Discharge Zones by State.

 - The Basics - The San Francisco Estuary Project Pump It, Don't Dump It video provides additional details on boat sewage impacts, while the BoatU.S.
 Foundation's Sewage, MSDs and Pumpout page gives important general information on this issue.

 - Proper Sanitation Equipment - Federal Law requires all passenger boats with installed toilets (not porta-potties) to have a marine sanitation device.
 Also called MSDs, these systems are the on-board equipment for storing boat sewage (or treating and disposing of it).
-In Massachusetts, a Type III MSD, or holding tank, is required now that virtually all coastal waters are designated as No Discharge Areas—which means that no overboard sewage discharge is allowed, even if it is treated.
+In Massachusetts, a Type III MSD, or holding tank, is required now that all of Massachusetts coastal waters are an NDZ—which means that no overboard sewage discharge is allowed, even if it is treated.
 Therefore, discharge from a Type I or Type II MSD is not allowed.

 - Need Lessons? - Not sure how to use a pumpout?
 Check out this Long Island Boaters Club How To: Pump Out Boat YouTube video.
 Also, see the BoatU.S.
-Foundation Boat Pumpout Information page.
+Foundation Pumping Out page.

 - Keep It Clean - You can avoid problems by maintaining your MSD according to the manufacturer's instructions.
 You can also minimize your number of pumpouts by using shoreside facilities for bathrooms while you are docked.
 And remember to keep those odors away by always keeping the disinfectant tank full.